-Property, plant and equipment and Intangible assets are stated at cost less accumulated depreciation and impairment, if any.
+Property, plant and equipment and intangible assets are stated at cost less accumulated depreciation and impairment, if any.
 Cost includes freight, duties, taxes and incidental expenses related to acquisition and installation of the property, plant and equipment.
-Software development costs incurred subsequent to the achievement of technology feasibility are capitalised and amortised over the estimated useful life of products as determined by the management.
-This capitalisation is done only if there is an intention and ability to complete the product, the product is likely to generate future economic benefits, adequate resources to complete the product are available and such expenses can be accurately measured.
-Such software development costs comprise expenditure that can be directly attributed or allocated on a reasonable and consistent basis, to the development of product.
-Depreciation / amortisation on property, plant and equipment and intangible assets is provided pro-rata to the period of use based on management's best estimate of useful lives of the assets as summarised below:
+Depreciation / Amortisation on property, plant and equipment and intangile assets is provided pro-rata to the period of use based on management's best estimate of useful lives of the assets as summarised below:

 Asset category Useful life (in years)

 Tangible assets

 Computers 2 - 4

-Service equipment 2-5
+Service equipment 2 - 5

 Office equipment 2-5

 Furniture and fixtures 2-5

 Leasehold improvements Lease term or 5 years, whichever is shorter

-Intangible assets

-Software 2 - 4

-Customer contracts 4

-For these class of assets, based on internal assessment and independent technical evaluation carried out
+For these class of assets, based on internal assessment and independent technical evaluation carried of ut by external valuers, the management believes that the useful lives as given above best

-the period over which management expects to use these assets.
-Hence the useful lives for these assets is 2013. different from the useful lives as prescribed under Part C of Schedule II to the Companies Act,
+represent the period over which management expects to use these assets.
+Hence the useful lives for these e assets is different from the useful lives as prescribed under Part C of Schedule II to the

+Companies Act, 2013.